-Degrees Offered: Bachelor of Arts, Bachelor of Science, Master of Arts in Teaching, Master of Science in Management
+Degrees Offered: Bachelor of Arts, Bachelor of Science, Master of Arts in Teaching, Master of Arts in Higher Education Leadership, Master of Science in Management

-Study Abroad: More than 60% of HWS students study abroad in nearly 50 locations around the world
+Study Abroad: Nearly 70% of HWS students study abroad in nearly 50 locations around the world

 Alums: More than 22,500 worldwide

 Students who discuss classwork with a professor outside of class: 96%